-If untreated, there is a small chance, about 1 in 10, that some macular holes can close spontaneously, with improvement in vision.
-In the majority of patients, the central vision will gradually get worse to a level where the patient is unable to read even the largest print on an eye test chart.
-The condition does not affect the peripheral vision, and so patients will not go completely blind from this condition.
+If untreated, there is a small chance that some macular holes can close spontaneously, with improvement in vision.
+In the majority of patients the central vision will gradually get worse to a level where the patient is unable to read even the largest print on an eye test chart.
+The condition does not affect the peripheral vision, and so patients will not go completely blind from this condition